smorenolasa1/Pablo_Moreno/README.md

 2. In GitHub, open Settings > Pages.
 3. Choose the branch and root folder.
 4. Save and wait for GitHub Pages to publish the site.

-The site has no backend and no build step.